Here’s Our Rant About Fiserv Inc. (FISV)

 Insider Trading

-YABUKI JEFFERY W, the Executive Chairman of Fiserv Inc., sale 30,000 shares at $109.06 during a trade that took place back on Nov 18, which means that YABUKI JEFFERY W is holding 177,951 shares at $3,271,679 based on the most recent closing price.
+Chiarello Guy, the Chief Administrative Officer of Fiserv Inc., sale 20,000 shares at $115.25 during a trade that took place back on Dec 09, which means that Chiarello Guy is holding 250,800 shares at $2,305,000 based on the most recent closing price.

 Stock Fundamentals for FISV